magento/merchdocs/src/catalog/product-create-simple.md

     _Product Details_

 There might be additional individual attributes that describe the product.
 The selection varies attribute set, and you can complete them later.

 {% include inventory-assign-sources-quantities.md %}

-## Step 5: Complete the Product Information
+## Step 5: Complete the product information

 Scroll down and complete the information in the following sections as needed: